lizmat/articles/a-gaze-of-iterators-2.md

 ```
 That's informational?
 But what does it do?
 Well, in this particular case, it will mark the iterator as completed.
 Not very useful.

-But there are other (very common) cases where it *is* very useful.
-Remember that a `for` loop is really just a `.map` of which the result is discarded?
+But there are other (very common) cases where calling `sink-all` *is* very useful.
+Remember that a `for` loop is really just a `.map` of which the results are discarded?
 ```
 my $seen = 0;
 (1..10).map({++$seen}).iterator.sink-all;